vuejs/docs/src/guide/components/slots.md

 ## Conditional Slots {#conditional-slots}

-Sometimes you want to render something based on whether or not a slot is present.
+Sometimes you want to render something based on whether or not content has been passed to a slot.

 You can use the [$slots](/api/component-instance.html#slots) property in combination with a [v-if](/guide/essentials/conditional.html#v-if) to achieve this.